nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/TA_Contest_Fall_23/Dhanush_Kumar_Shankar_002932182/L1_Local_Search/README.md

 	return new_solution

 def evaluate(solution):
-    # Replace with your objective function
+    # Replace with your objective function (Objective function can be anything that you need to optimize like x^2)
     return solution ** 2

 # Set initial values